pablobm/pygame-tutorial/00300-movement/text.md

 Let's try step by step.
 Write a program that does the following.
 Each line in the following list is a line of the program.
 Translate each line into a line of the program:

-1. Import pygame into the program
+1. Import Pygame into the program
-2. Initialize pygame
+2. Initialize Pygame
 3. Create a screen window and give it a name
 4. Load an image into memory